Hosting Glossary

 Addon Domain

 An additional domain hosted on the same hosting account, separate from the primary domain.
+Addon domains let you host multiple websites on a single hosting

 Ansible